zzzprojects/docs/entityframework-extensions.net/pages/getting-started/configure-column-options.md

 ---
 Title: How to Configure Column Options in Entity Framework Extensions
 MetaDescription: Learn how to configure Column Options in Entity Framework Extensions to control which columns are used, include or exclude properties, set custom primary keys, and apply custom SQL formulas for insert, update, and merge operations.
-LastMod: 2025-08-13
+LastMod: 2025-12-17
 ---

-# How to Configure Column Options in Entity Framework Extensions /n A Beginner’s Guide
+# EF Extensions - Configuring Column Options

 In the previous article, we looked at how to [configure options](/configure-options) in **Entity Framework Extensions**.